In my continuing series regarding natural herbs for dogs, I want to share some of the benefits of flax for our four-legged friends.

 - The Budwig Diet is popular in the treatment of cancer and includes cottage cheese and flaxseed.
 Flax slowed the growth of breast cancer and melanoma.
 Read more here.

-Again, fish oil is recommended first, but if for some reason you need to use flax instead, then you should use one that is pure and offers all three major fatty acids, and remember to refrigerate it and use it within two months.
+Again, a toxin free fish oil is recommended first, but if for some reason you need to use flax instead, then you should use one that is pure and offers all three major fatty acids, and remember to refrigerate it and use it within two months.

 USE ONE LIKE THIS FROM EARTH SOURCE THAT CONTAINS 3, 6 & 9 FATTY ACIDS

 This is definitely an herb that you want to start off slow with and increase based upon your dog’s weight.
-It will cause diarrhea if fed too much.
+It WILL cause diarrhea if fed too much.
 Start slow and gradually move up.
-If you notice the stool is too soft, back down a bit.
-Here’s a guide that may help.
+If you notice the stool is too soft, back down to a dosage that is good for your dog.
+If you introduce the flaxseed slowly like you should and the stool is a sloppy mess after several days, then you know that you’re giving too much.
+Here’s a guide, but remember, this is JUST a GUIDE.
+The best guide is your own dog’s stool:

 Divide the following dosages into two doses giving half in the morning and half in the evening: